 Definitions of metaphor; Literal vs. metaphorical meaning; Metaphor and metonymy; Nonlinguistic realizations of conceptual metaphors; The scope of metaphor; Metaphor, politics, & ideology; Metaphor in literature; Metaphor in education; Metaphor in music.

-- to identify metaphors in a sample sentence or text;
+- to identify metaphors in a sample sentence or multimodal text;

 - to gain a grasp of the basic terminology in the domain to figurative language;

-- to discuss how debates about metaphor are key to contemporary debates in domains such as politics and economics;
+- to discuss how debates about metaphor are key to contemporary debates in domains such as politics, economics, religion and the arts;

-- to analyse metaphors and evaluate their functions in different contexts.
+- to analyse and interpret metaphors, and evaluate their functions in different contexts.

 The course will comprise lectures, seminars and class activities.

 - Group Project – oral presentation and written report (30 %)

 There is no textbook, but the primary reading is Z. Kövecses (2010).
 Metaphor: A practical introduction.
 Oxford: OUP Press.
 This is available as an e-book through the library.